THE ULTIMATE BICEP WORKOUT GUIDE

 1) BICEPS MUSCLE ANATOMY

-Using my handy Muscles Markers I’ll show you the different muscles and areas that make up the biceps muscle.
+Using my handy Muscles Markers I’ll show you the different major muscles and areas that make up the biceps muscle.

 SHORT HEAD (INNER BICEPS)